XLab-Tongji/aiops-2018-anomaly-detection/孙韬-1652175/A_First_Glance_of_AIOps_1652175_Sep29/A_First_Glance_of_AIOps_1652175_Sep29.md

 ### AIOps Data

-AIOps provides a KPI dataset collected from a few of IT companies.
+AIOps provides a KPI dataset collected from a few IT companies.
 It contains KPI time-serise records of 26 different categories, whose properties are of variant.
 Each data point has 4 attributes: timestamp, value, label (normal or abnormal) and its category.

 Firstly, I have drawn 26 scatter plots for each category's first 5000 points (to make it clearier) respectively (Fig 1).
 Red point denotes the abnormal  KPI value, while gray means the normal.